The stars fell wrong.The stars fell wrong.

 "Eight hunters," Varn called.
 "Bone bolts.
 Move."

-Eight hunters: all the settlement could spare against wounded dragons.
+Eight hunters, all the settlement could spare against wounded dragons.
 Torven ran with them, crossbow heavy across his back, breath rasping.
 Whatever had fallen made no effort to hide.

-Quiet, tactical: "Spread wide.
+Open ground stretched ahead, no cover, the trails converging at center.
+Varn's voice dropped to a murmur.
+"Spread wide.
 Three paces.
 Don't bunch.
 It charges, you scatter.
 Make it choose."

 His hands shook as he loaded the crossbow.
-The Bone bolt was ancient, pale, precious.
-Probably older than he was.
+The Bone bolt was ancient, pale, precious, probably older than he was.
 Lighter than iron, smooth where iron was rough; dragon bone didn't corrode.
 It slid into the groove with a whisper instead of a click.

 If he missed—

 One of the shapes shifted.
-Moonlight caught on something: a surface too smooth to be fur, too reflective to be hide.
+Moonlight caught on something.
+A surface too smooth to be fur, too reflective to be hide.

 Scales.